gokberkkaya/games-with-javascript/3-flappy_bird/README.md

 Click and jump.
 That's a simple logic.\
 You must pass from gaps between blocks.
 And don't lose to gravity! \
 Your score will increase after pass every single block. \
-If you die, you can restrart with click.
+If you die, you can restart with click.

 Good Luck!